Show Filters

 Article

-The outcomes of a shared services business case can be make-or-break for moving forward with the transformation.
-It is critical that you create a business case to understand your costs and savings opportunities and to demonstrate the benefits of this significant change to your organization.
+The outcomes of a shared services business case can mean a make-or-break decision for moving forward.
+It is critical that you create a business case to understand your costs and savings opportunities, and to demonstrate the benefits of this significant change to your organization.
 Additionally, the business case establishes the baseline for measuring your progress once you go live with the new model.

-ScottMadden recently updated our analysis of shared services business cases we helped develop for our clients across finance and accounting (F&A), human resources (HR), and multifunction shared services.
+ScottMadden recently updated our analysis of the shared services business cases we helped develop for our clients in finance and accounting (F&A), human resources (HR), and multifunction shared services.

 These business cases spanned a wide range of industries, including: